VirtusLab/besom/website/docs/tutorial.md

 )
 ```

 That's all!
 DynamoDB is that easy to set up.
-Add the resource to the final `for/yield` and run it.
+Add the resource to the final `Stack` and run it.

 ### AWS Lambdas